We are currently recruiting field workers to Samos.

-With currently around 7448 people living in a camp that was originally designed for only 648, the Vathí hotspot on Samos is among the most overcrowded camps in Greece.
-The number of people present is 11 times over capacity.
-Living in dire conditions, people are lacking basic needs, such as washing facilities, nutritious food, shelter, or health care.
-Samos’ winters are particularly harsh and rainy and the cold season will further deteriorate the situation as a vast majority of people live in camping tents or makeshift huts.
+Living in dire conditions, people lack washing facilities, nutritious food, shelter, and health care.
+Samos’ winters are particularly harsh and rainy and the cold season further deteriorates the situation as a vast majority of people live in camping tents or makeshift huts.
 Given these inhumane camp conditions and sometimes year-long waits for the processing of people’s asylum application, frustrations and tensions are high.
-Therefore, A Drop in the Ocean focusses particularly on recreational activities to provide people with a safe, calm, and trusting environment – a distraction from the daily camp reality.

 Activities outside the Refugee Camp

-Our Stagona Centre is located in Vathí (also sometimes called the city of Samos), where we recommend staying in a hotel or an Airbnb.
+We recommend staying in a hotel or an Airbnb n Vathí (also sometimes called the city of Samos).
 Everything is located within walking distance, so car rental is not necessary.
 If you choose to live outside of the city, which can be a cheaper alternative (recommended in July and August, when it is peak season), volunteers have chosen to rent a car or bicycle.